 Just because you paid someone for rent or services during the year doesn't automatically mean they need to be sent a 1099.
 There are a few other criteria that they must meet:

-2. You paid them via cash, check, ACH, or a personal payment processor (Venmo, Zelle, etc…)
+- You paid them via cash, check, ACH, or a personal payment processor (Venmo, Zelle, etc…)

 If a vendor reaches the first 2 criteria, then you will need to request a copy of their W-9 to determine if they meet the 3rd one.
-You can send them a blank copy found here and ask them to fill it in and return it to you.
+(Here's a blank copy you can print and send them, if they need it) Be sure to keep their W-9 somewhere safe because you will need the information provided on that form to file their 1099.

 The only exception to that last requirement is lawyers – they need a 1099 even if they’re taxed as a corporation.
-(Hey, it’s the IRS, they can’t make anything straight forward)

-When do you need to file 1099s?
+When do you need to file these?

 Mark your calendars, because the deadline for sending out those 1099 forms is January 31st.